microsoft/OpenHack/byos/modern-data-warehousing/deployment.md

    git clone https://github.com/microsoft/OpenHack.git
    ```

-9. Execute the following from the `moden-data-warehousing` directory of the OpenHack repository clone to deploy the environment (this process may take 10-15 minutes):
+9. Execute the following from the `modern-data-warehousing` directory of the OpenHack repository clone to deploy the environment (this process may take 10-15 minutes):

     ```powershell
      .\BYOS-deployAll.ps1 -SqlAdminLoginPassword $SqlAdminLoginPassword -VMAdminPassword $VMAdminPassword -BackupStorageContainerSAS $BackupStorageContainerSAS